Arun152k/Caption-Generation-using-IBM-Watson/README.md

 * Play Audio: The message prepared by the Text_to_Speech node would be played as an audio output by the help of this node.

+The codes for the nodes are uploaded in this GitHub project along with some necessary comments.
 The Homepage of the application is shown below:

 ![](Home%20page%20and%20Output/Home%20page.png)